ppannuto/patpannuto.com/classes/2020/winter/cse291/index.md

 #### Submitting Reviews

 We will use the [HotCRP review system](https://ucsd-cse291-k00-w20.hotcrp.com) &ndash; the same tool used by many conferences to review papers.
+<del>Reviews are due before the start of class.
+HotCRP will automatically cut off
+submissions at 10:15.</del><sup><a href="#kqs_review-deadline">&dagger;</a></sup>
-Reviews are due before the start of class.
-HotCRP will automatically cut off submissions at 10:15.
+Reviews are due the day before class.
+HotCRP will automatically cut off submissions at 6:00am on the morning of class.
 Enrolled students should already have accounts.
 If you need an account or have other issues, please
 <a href="mailto:ppannuto@ucsd.edu?subject=CSE291-K00-W20%20HotCRP%20Issue">e-mail me</a>.